When the Curious Abandon Honesty: Federated Learning Is Not Private: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this section, we first discuss the detectability of our adversarial initialization and the impact of our attack on training an accurate shared model.
-We then argue about the potential and capabilities of adversarial weight initialization for future privacy attacks.
-Finally, we elaborate on the core problem with the expectations to privacy in FL, and propose an outlook on a redesign of the protocol that we argue is necessary.
+In this section, we first discuss the detectability of our adversarial initialization and integration of our attack in the training process of the shared model.
+We then analyze the potential and capabilities of adversarial weight initialization for future privacy attacks.
+Finally, we argue that dedicated privacy-protection should be implemented as a default option into FL protocols to prevent accidental or malicious privacy leakage.